vacp2p/rfc-index/codex/marketplace.md

 client nodes MUST split the dataset into data chunks, $(c_1, c_2, c_3, \ldots, c_{n})$.
 Using a erasure coding technique, the data chunks are encoded and placed into separate slots.
-The erasure coding technique MUST be the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).
+The erasure coding technique SHOULD be the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).

 The requester, client node, SHOULD submit a transaction with the desired request parameters.
 The requester MUST provide a `duration` value for the storage request along with the appropriate `reward`, payment for request.
 Once a request is created via the transaction, all slots MUST be filled by storage providers before the request is officially started.
-If the request does not attract enough storage providers after a pre-defined network timeout, which is defined by the Codex node as `expiry`, the request MUST be canceled.
+If the request does not attract enough storage providers after a time set by the requester, which is defined by as `expiry`, the request MUST be `canceled`.
 If canceled, `collateral` SHOULD be returned to any storage providers and `reward` returned to the requester.
 The requester MAY create a new request with different values to restart the process.